thaskoo/codeX_ReleaseOneNarrativeWorkbook/DataModellingAndPersistence.md

   * What data do we need for each entity?
   * How do the entities relate to each other?

-Once the above questions are answered one have the basic information to create a data model.
+Once the above questions are answered one have the basic information for creating a data model.
 Once one have a data model one can create a database.

 ## SQL

+Once one have a database one needs a way of manipulating the data in the database.
+One needs to be able to insert, query, update and delete the data, this is where SQL comes in.

-SQL stands for Structured Query Language, it's a data manipulation language that allows one to easily find and create data.
+SQL stands for Structured Query Language, it's a data manipulation language that allows one to easily find (query) and create data.
 SQL have 4 basic operations insert, delete, update and select.
-The ```select``` operation being the one to fin existing datat in the database the other operations are self explenatory.
+The ```select``` operation being the one to find existing datat in the database the other operations are self explenatory.
 One use the fields in the tables to link tables together.

 ## CRUD - create, read, update and delete